Okazaki, Teramachi Street, Shuzan, Shimabara

 - Shuzan, a world of old farmhouses & rural beauty

-- Kyoto's almost forgotten Shimabara pleasure quarter
+- Kyoto's forgotten Shimabara pleasure quarter

 Shuzan, a world of old farmhouses & rural beauty